Patti LaBelle & Ada Vox Slay ‘Idol’ Finale With Epic ‘Lady Marmalade’ Performance

 — Nicholas Liddle (@NLiddle16) May 22, 2018

 “You know, the people that have supported me, even before Idol, are still supporting me no matter what.
 And I think that’s one of the great things, especially about the LGBT fanbase and the community, is that they’re extremely loyal, and they love the people that are doing positive things for them.
 They are never going to stray away from that, and I don’t plan on doing anything to mess that up anytime soon.
-[Laughs]” Honey, after seeing her burn the house down with that wild performance with Ms. LaBelle, Ava’s not messing up anything for the foreseeable future.
+[Laughs]” Honey, after seeing her burn the house down with that wild performance with Ms. LaBelle, Ada’s not messing up anything for the foreseeable future.